This guide was last updated 7 February 2022

 In other words, mortgages are more affordable than ever.

-The lowest mortgage rate isn’t always the best value: Have you made all the necessary calculations and deciphered the overall cost of your mortgage?
+Have you made all the necessary calculations and deciphered the overall cost of your mortgage?
 Loans with the lowest rate can appear more attractive, but low rates are often those with the highest fees and end up being more expensive in total.
 You need to consider the deal you’re getting: how long does it last before you move on to the reversion rate?
 Are you planning a remortgage to take advantage of a new deal?
-We expanded on working out how much your mortgage will cost in a mortgage guide – you can read more about it here.
+We expanded on working out how much your mortgage will cost in our calculating mortgage affordability guide.
 Alternatively, you can try out one of our mortgage calculators to get an instant estimate.

 The alternative is a fixed-rate mortgage, the rate for which is – as the name suggests – fixed.
 These can ensure more predictable mortgage payments but tend to be slightly higher than variable.

-People celebrate paying off their mortgage: In Scotland, there is a tradition where people paint their front door red, incongruous or not, when they have paid off their mortgage.
+In Scotland, there is a tradition where people paint their front door red, incongruous or not when they have paid off their mortgage.
 Similarly, there is an American custom of burning your now redundant mortgage agreement at a party with family and friends.

 If you have any more questions or are looking for some mortgage advise, Coreco have the experience and expertise to help.
 Get in touch via our contact page!